Biorrith/Software-Teknologi/README.md

 ![How to make new query](https://github.com/Biorrith/Software-Teknologi/blob/main/pictures/query.png)

 Now execute the following two commands one at a time.
+The first makes a table in which we store the users of Alphamail, the second makes sure the server can connect to the database.
 To execute, click the 'lightning':

 ```
 CREATE TABLE `alphamail`.`users` (`id` INT UNSIGNED NOT NULL AUTO_INCREMENT, `email` VARCHAR(255) NOT NULL, `psw` VARCHAR(20) NOT NULL, PRIMARY KEY (`id`), UNIQUE INDEX `email_UNIQUE` (`email` ASC) VISIBLE);